bvaldes-k9/kops-prometheus-grafana-auto-deploy/README.md

 # Kops-Terraform-Ansible-Prometheus-Grafana-Ingress-Nginx-Controller
 ## Self managed kubernetes automated deployment

-This repo will automate much of the process to deploy a self managed Kubernetes cluster with Prometheus and Grafana.
+This repo will automate most of the deployment and configuration of a self managed Kubernetes cluster with Prometheus and Grafana.

 ## Technology Stack
 - Kops